gboisse/gboisse.github.io/content/posts/02-revision/index.md

 </div>

 I'd be lying if I'd say I didn't feel a little bit of stress at that moment.
-It started daunting on me that without a fix for this, we may as well have no production at all...
+It started dawning on me that without a fix for this, we may as well have no production at all...

-My first immediate thought was to blame it on some Windows 11 issue, but nope, the organisers were indeed using a Windows 10 machine, crap.
+My first immediate thought was to blame the error on some Windows 11 issue, but nope, the organisers were indeed using a Windows 10 machine, crap.
 The message also wasn't indicative of any missing dll and our various google searching efforts were not returning any particularly useful answer...

 At this point, I got some sort of inspiration;
 I decided to try and rebuild the demo using the latest version of Visual Studio (i.e., 2022 instead of 2017, which I tend to stick with)... and things magically worked!
 Phew...

-The demo compo itself was very long with the total number of entries spoiled beforehand due to some technical blunder.
+The demo compo itself was very long with the total number of entries accidentally spoiled beforehand due to some technical blunder.
 So we went to have some rest at the hotel and came back just in time for the start of the PC compo.
 There were lots of entries but we ended up being ranked fairly late and amongst the best productions. :slightly_smiling_face: